edsonencinas/WazuhLab/README.md

 Example:
 `ssh -i wazuh-indexer-dashboard-key.pem vmadmin@172.108.242.113`

-2.2 Install Wazuh Indexer

-1. Run these commands to install Wazuh:
+2. Let's download the wazuh installation assistant and configuration file by executing the following command:

 `curl -sO https://packages.wazuh.com/4.12/wazuh-install.sh`</br>
 `curl -sO https://packages.wazuh.com/4.12/config.yml`

-2. Using **nano** editor let's edit the `config.yml` and replace the nodes name and IP addresses.
+3. Using **nano** editor let's edit the `config.yml` and replace the nodes name and IP addresses.

 `nano /home/vmadmin/config.yml`

 ![azure_9](https://github.com/user-attachments/assets/c9aa1026-8aef-49b1-88f8-8b34c386f49c)

 > You can find the private IP address of your VM in the Networking tab.

+4. Let's execute the Wazuh installation assistant with the option `--generate-config-files`.
+This command will generate the file `wazuh-install-files.tar` which contain the Wazuh cluster key, certificates, and passwords necesssary for installation.

+> `sudo bash wazuh-install.sh --generate-config-files`

+5. It's necessary to copy the `wazuh-install-files.tar` file to all the two VMs that we created earlier and place it inside your working folder.
+You can use the `scp` command to copy the file securely.

+6. Let's run the Wazuh Installation assistant by including this option `--wazuh-indexer` and the name of the node (wazuh-indexer-dashboard).
+The node name must be the same in the `config.yml` file.

+> `sudo bash wazuh-install.sh --wazuh-indexer wazuh-indexer-dashboard`

 Update packages
 sudo apt update && sudo apt upgrade -y